Meet Susie Rokosch, LCSW

 I immersed myself in understanding trauma and the physical body, starting with teaching yoga in correctional settings, treatment facilities, homeless shelters, and beyond.
 This work deepened my mind-body connection and enhanced my understanding of how trauma, chronic stress, anxiety, and depression affect our neural networks and disrupt the central nervous system's ability to regulate optimally.
 These physiological changes can lead to a range of issues, including hormonal imbalances, anger management challenges, impulse control difficulties, and intrusive thoughts.
 When I returned to social work and counseling, I integrated this knowledge into my practice, where it has become a cornerstone.

 As a lifelong learner, I stay current with the latest research and evidence-based treatment modalities.
-I am particularly enthusiastic about the resurgence of psychedelic-assisted therapy in the mental health field and have personally experienced healing and growth through these approaches.
-While psychedelic-assisted therapy may not be suitable for everyone, I am open to exploring this option with those interested through Ketamine-Assisted Psychotherapy (KAP) and/or Psychedelic Integration Therapy.
+I am particularly enthusiastic about the resurgence of psychedelics in the mental health field and have personally experienced healing and growth through these approaches.
+While working with psychedelics may not be suitable for everyone, if you are someone who has found their way to these medicines, I’d love to explore psychedelic integration coaching with you through my coaching services.

 susie-headshot-laughing-outside

 I view therapy as a collaborative process and am committed to providing a safe, non-judgmental space where you can engage in meaningful self-exploration and healing.
 Establishing a strong therapeutic alliance is essential, and I am dedicated to working with individuals who are committed to their own recovery and motivated for change.
-I enjoy supporting those impacted by trauma, as well as individuals actively seeking to understand themselves better, heal from past experiences, and manage chronic stress and anxiety.
-My goal is to help you find meaning and joy in everyday life.
-Recognizing that the therapeutic journey is unique for each person, we will start from wherever you are and move forward at your own pace.
+I enjoy supporting those impacted by trauma, as well as individuals actively seeking to understand themselves better, heal from past experiences, and manage chronic stress and anxiety in their daily lives.
+Recognizing that the therapeutic journey is unique for each person, we will start from wherever you are and move forward at your pace.
 I look forward to the opportunity to work together!

 Types of Therapy